Writing scientific articles for Scopus journals

 2. The database was created as an alternative to Web of Science.

-3. In total, the Scopus database includes 18 thousand publications, including those on technical disciplines, medical sciences and the humanities.
+3. In total, the Scopus database contains 18 thousand publications, including those in technical disciplines, medical sciences, and the humanities.

-4. Not only scientific journals are indexed, but also published conference materials and serial publications.
+4. Not only scientific journals are indexed, but also published conference proceedings and serial publications.

-5. In Scopus, journals are divided into quartiles.
-There are 4 quartiles in total.
+5. Scopus divides journals into quartiles.
+There are four quartiles in total.

-Q1 is the highest indicator, and the most reputable foreign journals belong to it;
+Q1 is the highest indicator and includes the most authoritative foreign journals;

-Q2 - this also includes elite publications and reputable magazines, but they do not reach the importance of Q1;
+Q2 – this also includes elite publications and authoritative magazines, but they do not reach the same importance as Q1;

-Q4 is the lowest quartile, but it also gives a scientist a chance to be featured in a reputable scientific publication Scopus.
+Q4 is the lowest quartile, but it also gives a scientist a chance to make a name for themselves in the authoritative scientific publication Scopus.

 Scopus Journal Percentiles

-The term "percentile" refers to a measure in which the percentage of total values is equal to or less than the measure.
-For example, 90 percent of the data values are below the 90th percentile.
-Or 10 percent of the data values are below the 10th percentile.
-As for quartiles, these are values that divide the data table into four parts.
-This is a general notation for concepts.
-Now let's consider it in relation to the Scopus database.
+The term "percentile" refers to a measure in which the percentage of total values is equal to or less than a given measure.
+For example, 90 percent of data values are below the 90th percentile.
+Or 10 percent of data values are below the 10th percentile.
+Quartiles are values that divide a data table into four parts.
+This is a general notation for these concepts.
+Now let's consider how it applies to the Scopus database.

 1) 25% — Q1, 1st quartile, 99-75 percentiles;